You might’ve seen everyone from Cardi B to the Kardashians talking about using a postpartum wrap to get their body back

 A big problem with the some of the other wraps (even other Belly Bandit wraps) is that they’re poorly made.
 They start to bunch up and are no longer flat, which makes them really show under clothing.

-The Mother Tucker (click here to check price on Amazon) has a stupid name, yes.
+The Mother Tucker (click here to check price on Amazon) has a silly name, yes.
 But it’s the most-loved postpartum girdle that avoids the downfalls of others that are available.

 But having said that, it’s very well made, without velcro of any kind, and when you put it on it stays in place without rolling up or bunching.